lignumsystem/lignum-tls/TASKS.md

 After simulation:

 9. Save the collected tree data to an HDF5 file
 10. Save VoxelSpace status to an HDF5 file (Voxels with leaves)
+	- RESOLVED: Framework to collect VoxelSpace data implented.
+Extend the implementation as necessary (most likely by adding fields to the struct VoxelSpaceData).
 11. Save other simulation related data required to an HDF5 file (to be able to reproduce results)

 Finally: